Republic-AI/Republic/README.md

     *   **Twitter Agent:** Ensure "CA Mode" is checked.
     *   **Analyst Agent:** Set the desired analysis parameters (market cap, liquidity, etc.).
 Connect a contract address to the input of this node, or type one into the input box.
     *   **Trading Agent:** Configure the trading parameters (buy/sell amounts, stop-loss, etc.).
-4.  **Run the Flow:** Click the "Run Flow" button at the bottom of the sidebar.
-The agents will execute in sequence, and the results will be displayed in the connected nodes.
+4.  **Run the Flow:** The flow will run automatically and continuously.
+The Twitter Agent will poll for new tweets, the Analyst Agent will analyze any contract addresses found, and the Trading Agent will (potentially) execute trades based on the analysis.

-This "Copy Transaction" flow demonstrates how multiple agents can be combined to create a powerful and automated workflow.
+This "Monitor & Copy Transactions" flow demonstrates how multiple agents can be combined to create a powerful and automated workflow.
 You can customize this flow or build your own multi-agent systems by connecting different agent types.